Prakash-Chandran/Led-control-using-Arduino/README.md

 ### NAME : PRAKASH C
 ### REG.NO : 212223240122

-#  EX-NO : 1    Led control using Arduino
+#  EX NO : 1    Led control using Arduino

 ## AIM
 To design and implement a system for LED control using an Arduino microcontroller and a push button.